hanez/fun/docs/handbook.md

 - inheritance_demo.fun — Class inheritance patterns and method overriding.
 - input_example.fun — Reading from stdin using Console.ask/prompt.
 - json_showcase.fun — Comprehensive demo of JSON.parse/stringify/from_file/to_file; prints nested values and writes to /tmp.
+- curl_get_json.fun — Fetches JSON over HTTP using curl_get and parses it with json_parse if available.
+- curl_post.fun — Sends a POST request and prints the raw response; parses headers when JSON is enabled.
+- curl_download.fun — Downloads a file to disk and prints whether it succeeded.
 - loops_break_continue.fun — Shows break and continue in loops and their effects on control flow.
 - md5_demo.fun — Hashing data using lib/crypt/md5.fun and printing the digest.
 - namespaced_mod.fun — Module used by include_namespace.fun to demonstrate namespacing.